stafiprotocol/developer/docs/concepts/lsaas.md

 # LSAAS

 LSAAS is short for Liquid Staking As a Service, similar to the RAAR -Rollup as a service, both are a SAAS platform that facilitate the development of software.
-Listake is a LSAAS platform that focus on building a general liquid staking platform for developers.
+StaFi LSD Stack is a LSAAS platform that focus on building a general liquid staking platform for developers.